 Not being able to communicate with her mom verbally, Lisa has to find ways to get through the wall between them, while her mother is sliding back to the child state.
 Meanwhile, the coming of new life is unstoppable and keeps reminding her of her new identity as mother-to-be.

-Nearly 40% of second-generation Asian Americans
+Only 60% of second-generation Asian Americans

 Mother Tongue was written to reflect on this gap in language and in culture, infused with my own experience interacting with my grandmother who doesn’t speak Mandarin and has been suffering from Alzheimer’s for 14 years.

 In Mother Tongue, I’d like to explore how to communicate the incommunicable, and celebrate the beauty of the Chinese language through imagery, poetry and music.
 These elements will come together as a sewing thread in this non-classical narrative, and immerse the audience with memory, love and grief.

 Eris Qian is based in New York City and considers herself a global nomad.
 Born and raised in China, she lived and studied in 5 continents to explore her passion and creativity.
 During the process, she directed and produced a number of documentary shorts in Virginia, Athens, Hong Kong, Tibet and Shanghai.
 With the diverse cultural background, Eris is drawn to tell stories of global cultural heritage and diaspora, and especially the pan-Asian experience.

 Her documentary work was rated the first in non-scripted category on prime time national TV, and she was also featured TEDx as an opinion leader.
 Having decided to focus on fictional films, she is now pursuing MBA/MFA dual degrees at NYU’s prestigious schools of Stern and Tisch.

 Qingling Zhang is a Chinese production designer that is currently based in London, England.